VapRtool/CysawTool/README.md

 > And if Cysaw releases an update, the tool will be updated within 30 minutes!
 (Or much if its by night, my time code: https://time.is/Paris)

-# NOT OPEN SOURCE ANYMORE TO PREVENT TOOL PATCH 😘
+# OBFUSCATED TO PREVENT TOOL PATCH 😘
-# TOOL IN "RELEASES"
 ---

 ## 🤡